aryamanjain09/Bird_Sound_Classifier_using_Neural_Networks/README.md

 # Chirpify - Bird Species Identification system

-Please refer to 'github uploaded project report .pdf' file for details about the process followed and technologies learned during creation of the ML model.
+Please refer to 'github uploaded project report .pdf' file for details about the process followed and technologies used during creation of the ML model.

 # Objectives behind creation of the project